fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-compute-linux-lab.md

 #### Guest operation system (Guest OS)

 This is the OS of the virtual machine.
-This will be Debian 11 (Bullseye).
+This will be Debian .

 #### Administators privileges

 By default, administrator privileges are required on the Host OS to install additional software.
 Make sure that you have the required permissions.

 For the Guest OS, you will create and manage your own users.
 These users will therefore be different from the Host's user administration.

 ## CPU Information